Routing Topologies in Your PCB and Computer Peripherals

 Point-to-Point Routing for PCIe

 Following the common trend for modern computer architecture, PCIe also uses a point-to-point routing topology.
 A PCIe link is formed when common mode differential pairs are routed from upstream Tx (Rx) connections to the downstream Rx (Tx) connections.
 The endpoints in this topology are terminated at 100 Ohms, matching the impedance of the common-mode differential pair signal lines routed throughout the network.

-The length of the two pairs in the PCIe point-to-point topology doesn't need to be the same.
+The length of the two pairs in the PCIe point-to-point topology doesn’t need to be the same.
 In other words, the RX pair can be much longer than the TX pair, and vice versa.
-That means that if you place your AC caps on the bottom for both TX and RX, you can actually route the TX pair all the way around the RX pair, meaning your vias can be placed directly at the connector.
+That means that if you place your AC caps on the bottom for both TX and RX, you can route the TX pair around the RX pair, meaning your vias can be placed directly at the connector.

 In point-to-point routing for PCIe devices, ground vias should be placed symmetrically on either side of a differential pair that changes layers, as this allows return currents to be induced and travel to the reference planes.
 This should be done regardless of the number of layers appearing in the stackup for a PCIe device.

-Technology is constantly advancing, especially in computer peripherals and memory devices.
+Technology is continuously advancing, especially in computer peripherals and memory devices.
 This means engineers and systems designers need ever more powerful tools to keep up with the pace of new developments.
 Altium Designer® integrates layout and routing features into a single program alongside verification, simulation, and production preparation tools.
 You’ll be able to implement routing topologies for any application.